RedHatSatellite/satellite-clone/docs/satellite-clone.md

      # cp satellite-clone-vars.sample.yml satellite-clone-vars.yml
    ```
 2. Update the folder path of the backup files on the Destination node in `backup_dir` variable in `satellite-clone-vars.yml`.
+3. For cloning a rhel6 Satellite server to a rhel7 machine, update the variable `rhel_migration` to true.
-3. Add the IP address of the Destination node to the copied inventory file.
+4. Add the IP address of the Destination node to the copied inventory file.
 If executing the playbook on localhost, add `ansible_connection=local` after the IP address.
-4. Run the ansible playbook:
+5. Run the ansible playbook:

     ```console
       # ansible-playbook -i inventory satellite-clone-playbook.yml